 Robert Post, Professor and Dean, Yale University Law School

-Catharine Stimpson, Professor of English and Former Dean of the Graduate School of Arts & Sciences, New York University
+Catharine Stimpson, Professor of English and Dean Emerita, Graduate School of Arts & Sciences, New York University

 David Strauss, Professor of Law, University of Chicago

 Philippa Strum, Senior Fellow, Woodrow Wilson International Center for Scholars